 Dealing with someone who cannot offer direct help when you have an immediate issue is frustrating.
 When vetting storage providers, be sure to ask how you can reach a local manager when you have site-specific questions.

 Current Life Storage customers can speak with store managers during regular business hours.
 Our telephone system identifies customer phone numbers and automatically reroutes the caller directly to the store.
+However, for emergencies when our storage offices are closed, our Customer Care Center is open 24 hours to answer calls and assist customers.

 2. I’m busy!
 Is the facility accessible seven days a week, 24 hours a day?